+Similar to the Samsung 30.72 SSD, this is hardware is designed for enterprise use and the price reflects that.
 “Pricing will be similar to existing enterprise SSDs on a per-terabyte basis while offering 85% lower operating costs,” said Nimbus Data in the press release.
 Using just 0.1 watts per terabyte, it offers 85% less power consumption than its closest competitor.

 The price of the 100 TB SSD is still an unknown, but given a 15.36 SSD costs around $11,000, could cost upwards of $71,000.